-The Opel Monza was in my opinion one of the classic cars of the Seventies and Eighties.
-It often seems to get compared to the Ford Capri but the Monza was a far superior car with better looks, performance and handling.
-When I first saw one and its Vauxhall cousin the Royale Coupé it was love at first sight and I knew I had to have one.
-I owned a Series II Monza 3.0E for a couple of years in the mid-Eighties but then children came along and I had to bow to the inevitable and swap it for a boring family car with more than two doors.
-However the desire to own the top-of-the-range GSE with that cool digital dash never went away and after years of pondering and looking I finally acquired one (above) in October 2013.
+When I first saw a Monza and its Vauxhall cousin the Royale Coupé it was love at first sight and I knew I had to have one.
+I owned a Series II 3.0E for a couple of years in the mid-Eighties but then children came along and I had to bow to the inevitable and swap it for something a bit more practical with more than two doors.
+However the car I always wanted was the Monza GSE with that cool digital dash.
+That desire never went away and after years of pondering and looking I finally acquired one (above) in October 2013.

 In their day these cars were pretty quick but nowadays your average yobbo in a hot hatch will leave a Monza standing.
-However size – or rather speed – isn’t everything of course.
+However size – or speed in this case – isn’t everything of course.
 I don’t really know why I like these cars so much but those are human emotions for you I suppose.
-I love the fastback styling and the understated spoiler on the back – so much more classy than that brash Essex Boy ‘whale tail’ thing on the Sierra XR4i.
+I love the fastback styling and the understated spoiler on the back – so much more classy than that brash Essex Boy ‘whale tail’ on the Sierra XR4i.
 But I guess that above all else the car evokes memories of a significant period in my life.
-With its digital LCD dash the Monza GSE “truly was a child of the Eighties”, as James Richardson from the Autobahnstormers Midlands group once said to me, and who knows – one day it might yet become a true classic.
+With its digital LCD instruments the Monza GSE “truly was a child of the Eighties” as one of the Autobahnstormers club members once said to me, and who knows – one day it might yet become a true classic.

 Work has finally started on the old girl after a bit of a delay.
-My restorer has been inundated with horse boxes to refurbish of all things – I do hope he doesn’t get the two projects confused!
+Paul my restorer has been inundated with a batch of horse-boxes to refurbish of all things – I do hope he doesn’t get the two projects confused!

-The car is in a bit of a bad way and it was a close call as to whether it was worth restoring at all apparently, but fortunately the restorer and his colleague decided that the answer was yes.
+The car is in a bit of a bad way and it was a close call as to whether it was worth restoring at all apparently, but fortunately Paul and his colleague Andy decided that the answer was yes.
 I aim to go up and check up on her in another six months to see how she’s getting on.

 Some progress on the front of the car, mainly on the notoriously corrosion-prone suspension turrets.
 I want to keep that bracing strut on the suspension as I think it looks pretty cool!

 Meanwhile the offside front inner wing has been repaired with a new hand-fabricated inner-wing brace as the GM originals are virtually unobtainable, and all rusty sections replaced with new metal:

-The repair work on the front of the car largely completed.
-The nearside wing now has its new trumpet as well.
+The repair work on the front of the car is largely completed.
+The nearside wing now has its new inner-wing brace as well.
 There’s some filling still to be done and the primer to go on but we’re nearly there:

 Now to the rear of the car, and more horrors lurking under the covers – literally.
-It appears that the chump who carried out some previous ‘repair’ work just left the rusty metal in place, welded some new bits of metal over the top and then plastered over the whole lot with a load of fibreglass and filler!
+It appears that the chump who carried out some previous ‘repair’ work to the rear valance just left the rusty metal in place, welded some new stuff over the top and then plastered over the whole lot with a load of fibreglass and filler!

-… and now the underside of the rear, looking up towards the fuel filler inlet.
-Lots of anti-stonechip underseal stuff to protect everything!
+Now the underside of the rear, looking up towards the fuel filler inlet.
+Lots of anti-stonechip underseal stuff to protect everything:

 Next job is to attend to the floorpan inside the car, as there are some fairly meaty holes there that wouldn’t look out of place in the Flintstones.
 Once that’s done we could be near to completion of the bodywork repairs.
 Then it will be the paint job, followed by putting everything back together and rectifying the various mechanical issues such as corroded fuel and brake lines etc. etc..